dlab-berkeley/Geocoding-in-R/README.md

 ## About
 These files show how to geocode in R using three online services:

-- Yahoo Geocoder
+- Google Geocoding API
-- Google Geocoder
+- ESRI World Geocoding Service
 - US Census Geocoder